mohibulkhan786/Laravel-interview-Questions/README.md

 20. **Community & Ecosystem**
 - Large community, extensive packages (Laravel Livewire, Jetstream, Breeze, etc.), and Laravel Vapor (serverless deployment).

-### Q4 - What is a Service Container?
+### Q5 - What is a Service Container?
 #### Ans -  The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.
 Dependency injection is a fancy phrase that essentially means this: class dependencies are "injected" into the class via the constructor.
 - A centralized system for managing class dependencies.
 - Automatically resolves and injects dependencies when needed
 - Laravel automatically injects dependencies into your controllers, event listeners, middleware, jobs, etc., using the container.
 **Core Methods of the Service Container**
-- Method	     Description
+- Method------Description
-- bind()	     Binds a class or interface into the container.
+- bind()------Binds a class or interface into the container.
-- singleton()	 Binds a class as a singleton (only one instance used).
+- singleton()-Binds a class as a singleton (only one instance used).
-- instance()	 Binds an existing object instance.
+- instance()--Binds an existing object instance.
-- make()	     Resolves a class from the container.
+- make()------Resolves a class from the container.
-- has()	         Checks if a binding exists.
+- has()-------Checks if a binding exists.

 - Service Container Used in Laravel **Controllers, Middleware, Service Providers, Jobs, Events, Custom Services**
 - Laravel resolves dependencies using constructor injection or method injection through the service container.